● OPEN SOURCEChidori + Tael · Rust binaries · Apache 2.0

 Zero-cost checkpoint & replay

-Save a session's call log to disk and replay it later for byte-identical output — zero LLM spend.
+Save a session's call log to disk and replay it later for identical output — zero LLM spend.
 Debug production locally without burning a token.

 --replay session.json